ProzorroUKR/prozorro-docs/docs/source/tutorial.rst

 Preparing the cancellation request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You should pass `reason`, `status` defaults to `pending`.
+You should pass `reason`, `status` defaults to `pending`. `id` is

-`id` is autogenerated and passed in the `Location` header of response.
+autogenerated and passed in the `Location` header of response.

 .. include:: tutorial/prepare-cancellation.http
-   :code:

-There are two possible types of cancellation reason - tender was `cancelled` or `unsuccessful`.
-By default ``reasonType`` value is `cancelled`.

-You can change ``reasonType`` value to `unsuccessful`.

-.. include::  tutorial/update-cancellation-reasonType.http
    :code:

 Filling cancellation with protocol and supplementary documentation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Upload the file contents

 .. include:: tutorial/upload-cancellation-doc.http
    :code:

 Change the document description and other properties

 .. include:: tutorial/patch-cancellation.http
    :code:

 Upload new version of the document

 .. include:: tutorial/update-cancellation-doc.http
    :code:

 Activating the request and cancelling tender
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. include:: tutorial/active-cancellation.http
    :code: